speedrun-hq/speedrun/contracts/evm/README.md

 - `receiver`: Address of the receiver
 - `tip`: Amount of tokens to pay for the transfer

-## Trading Path

-All token swaps on ZetaChain are executed through the native ZETA token as an intermediary.
-For example:
-- USDC on BSC → USDC on Base: USDC (BSC) → ZETA → USDC (Base)
-- USDT on Polygon → USDC on Arbitrum: USDT (Polygon) → ZETA → USDC (Arbitrum)

-This is handled automatically by the Uniswap V3 router, which finds the optimal path through the ZETA token.
-No manual path management is required.

 ## Development

 ### Prerequisites